DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 In my experience, this isn't going to generate enough of a performance difference that you can measure in seconds.
 But it is going to make a difference overall and it is a generally quick win.
 So, start here.

+One quick way to make sure all of your future components use OnPush when using the CLI to generate components is to make sure you add in the OnPush configuration in your Angular.json file.

+You can find a good article about this [here](https://indepth.dev/overriding-angular-schematics/).

 ### Run Outside Zones

 To optimize Angular change detection, it helps to understand how change detection works in Angular.
 Part of that equation is that it hooks into the events that are fired.
 This is how, for example, Angular knows to update your screen when a click even occurs, or when data is returned from an HttpClient request.